Sanglorian/orcus/Orcus Monsters - current.md

 * One daily power (two from level 21).
 * One utility power (two from level 11, three from level 21).

+# Monster Traits

+Monster traits are like templates, but they do not affect the overall challenge posed by the monster enough that their type or level changes.

+### Ancestries

+You can turn creatures in the Humans category into other ancestries by giving them one of the following traits.

+#### High elf

+**Highblood teleport** (move, encounter)
+Teleport up to 5.

+#### Halfling

+**Lucky** (counter, an attack hits you, encounter)
+Triggered when an attack hits you; reroll the attack roll and take the second result.

+#### Dragonborn

+**Breath weapon** (standard, encounter)
+Attack vs Reflex; 1d6 + 4 damage.
+(Level 11: 2d6 + 8, Level 21: 3d6 + 12).

+#### Tiefling

+**Vengeance of the Pits** (react, an attack by an enemy within 10 hits the creature, encounter)
+The attacker takes 1d6 + 4 fire damage.
+(Level 11: 2d6 + 6, Level 21: 3d6 + 12).

+#### Dwarf

+**Tough as Nails** (swift, encounter)
+Heal one quarter of maximum HP.

+#### Wood elf

+**Careful Focus** (free, creature makes an attack roll, encounter)
+Reroll the attack roll and take the new result.

+### Other

+**More Than Expected (mook only)**
+When the mook is eliminated, make a save.
+On a success, place an identical mook anywhere within ten squares of it that is not in line of sight of a player character.
+Do not adjust experience.

+**Martyrdom** (immediate (react), the fanatic is reduced to 0 hit points or less, encounter)
+All allies in line of sight may shift three squares.

+**Dirty Fighter**
++2 damage against targets granting the creature combat advantage.
+In addition, all enemies suffer an additional -1 penalty to attack rolls against the creature when it is behind cover or has concealment.

+**We Are One**
+A creature can sacrifice its move action to give an ally a move action.
+Creatures cannot receive more than two move actions per round.
+A creature can replace two move actions with one standard action.

+**Ironclad (mook only)**
+When the mook is reduced to 0 hit points or less, it is considered staggered and is set to 1 hit point.
+If a staggered ironclad mook is reduced to 0 hit points or less, it is killed.

+**Group Confidence**
+If creatures with this trait outnumber their opponents by 2-to-1, each such creature gains +2 bonus to damage rolls.

+**Reliable Backup**
+The creature gains a +2 enhancement bonus to AC while adjacent to an ally.

+**Combat Drill** (immediate (react), when an ally moves into or out of an adjacent square, at-will)
+The adversary may shift up to three squares as long as he moved in the direction of this ally.

+**Encouraging Reaction**
+When the creature scores a critical hit, one ally can make a basic attack as an immediate (react) action.

+**Against the Fallen**
+When an ally is killed, gain a +1 enhancement bonus with your next attack roll.

+**Skysea Denizen**
+Replace swim speed with fly speed.
+Remove the aquatic keyword, if the creature had it.

 # Animals

 Animals are mundane beasts, like those found in the real world.
 ### Eagle
 **Level 1 Striker** (100 XP)